-Formula One racing driver Lewis Hamilton began supporting Unicef UK with a trip to the Philippines in March 2012, making a short appeal film about street children that was shown during Soccer Aid the same year.
+Formula One racing driver Lewis Hamilton began supporting Unicef UK with a trip to the Philippines in March 2012 for Soccer Aid that same year.

 Lewis met some of the estimated 85,000 children who live and work on the streets of the capital, Manila, struggling to get enough food and stay healthy and often unable to go to school.